e-caste/boggle-telegram-bot/README.md

 This bot also has persistency, so that it can save all your stats to a database that will survive <i>at least</i> a restart (but I can't promise anything in case of a zombie apocalypse).

+## How to play

+You can find this bot at https://t.me/boggle_paroliere_bot.
+Add it to a group chat to play!

 ## How to run

 If you want to run this bot on your own server, you need at least Python 3.6 and to follow these simple steps: